 American history began with waves of immigrants, bringing their own cultures and traditions to a vast new country.
 No other place in the world has such a diverse population.
 It is this diversity that makes America what it is and, at the same time, creates the challenges it faces.

+But What is American Culture?
 Americans come from all over the world.
-A recent search for "American Culture" on Yahoo! - Regional > Countries > United States > Society and Culture > Cultures and Groups > Cultures > turned up 47 categories!
+A previous internet search for "American Culture" turned up more than 47 categories!
 Some of these include:

 African